THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The assessment of the environmental impact of materials and components is supported by Life Cycle Assessment (LCA) analyses that quantify the potential environmental impacts.
 These analyses, which are based on a structured methodology and in line with ISO 14040, 14044 and 14067 and are certified by an independent, external third-party, are a useful tool for various considerations on the sustainability of the products, processes and materials used.
 To date, about 80% of the Group’s products have been assessed using the LCA methodology.

 Since 2023, a dedicated training programme has been created in order to continue to spread sustainability culture and provide technical knowledge to Sales Assistants.
-The programme aims to increase knowledge of good environmental and social practices and the characteristics, certifications and corporate objectives of “preferred” materials and
+The programme aims to increase knowledge of good environmental and social practices and the characteristics, certifications and corporate objectives of “preferred” materials and components used in the collections.
+This program involves the entire sales force.

 Adoption of recycling solutions